MisoAI/miso-client-js-sdk/doc/page/sdk/interactions/performance.md

 ### Viewable Impression

-A `viewable_impression` event is convensionally defined by:
+A `viewable_impression` event is conventionally defined by:

 * 50% of the content area lies in viewport for a continuous 1 second.